 There are two articles that I looked at to demonstrate Wikipedia’s definition of in-depth.

-If all the sources you find on The Honest Kitchen are brief mentions such as the above, this will not meet the definition of “significant coverage” as there is nothing that talks about the company in-depth.
+If all the sources you find on The Honest Kitchen are brief mentions such as the above, they won’t meet the definition of “significant coverage.”
+You need sources that discuss the topic in-depth.

 However, let’s take a look at the second example: